 repeated about every 30 minutes.
 Spend the day or a simply an hour or two.

-tour.
-Over 300 plants in Shepherd's garden are found in God's Word, the Bible; we currently have a
+guided tour.
+Over 300 plants in Shepherd's garden are found in God's Word, the Bible; we currently

-handbook and placards that describe 100 of these.
-A self guided audio tour is available - simply pick
+have a handbook and placards that describe 100 of these.
+A self guided audio tour is available -

 - Did you know that sheep must be shorn every year?
 Sheep grow a nice long winter coat, and in

 preparation for the heat of the summer, the shepherd lovingly and laboriously gives them a shearing -

 a hair cut.
 They would suffer heat prostration amongst other ailments if they were not shorn each

 year.
 In giving the sheep a shearing, the shepherd demonstrates his love for the sheep.

 - Did you know that sheep can be shorn standing or sitting?
 We shear our sheep "sitting".